Post job

 4 weeks of vacation (after 10 years of working there)

 Work at World Vision U.S.?
-Share your Experience
+Share your experience

-The Culture At World Vision U.S.
+The team at World Vision U.S.

-The Team At World Vision U.S.
+• The founders of World Vision U.S. is Robert Pierce.

-Key People
+Key people

 Robert Pierce

-World Vision U.S. Rankings
+World Vision U.S. rankings

-World Vision U.S. is ranked #9 on the Best Non Profits Companies to Work For in Washington list.
+World Vision U.S. is ranked #9 on the Best Non Profits companies to work for in Washington list.
 Zippia's Best Places to Work lists provide unbiased, data-based evaluations of companies.
 Rankings are based on government and proprietary data on salaries, company financial health, and employee diversity.

 Read more about how we rank companies.

-World Vision U.S. Salaries
+World Vision U.S. salaries

-Average World Vision U.S. Salary
+Average World Vision U.S. salary

 $49,066